 - Driving with broken brake lights

-Even under the above circumstances, where the lead driver’s actions appear to cause a rear-end accident, the rear driver may still bear the blame.
+Even under the above circumstances, where the lead driver’s actions appear to cause a rear-end accident, the rear driver may still bear some blame.
 That is because drivers in the rear are responsible for paying attention and leaving enough distance between themselves and the front driver to stop safely.

-- Had full control of the vehicle before the collision
+- Had full control of the vehicle before the collision.

-- Were fully aware of their surroundings
+- Were fully aware of their surroundings.

-- Had left a safe amount of distance between their car and the vehicle ahead of them
+- Had left a safe amount of distance between their car and the vehicle ahead of them.

 What Is the Sudden-Emergency Doctrine?

-Both Drivers Could Be At Fault in a Rear-End Collision
+ClientBoth Drivers Could Be At Fault in a Rear-End Collision

 In some circumstances, you and the other driver in a rear-end collision may share the fault.
+How shared fault will influence your case depends on the negligence doctrine of your state.
+Consult a car accident attorney to learn how to proceed.

 If both the trailing driver and the lead driver are partially to blame for the car crash, both can be found negligent and liable for damages in the accident.
 Louisiana’s shared fault law is provided in CC Art §2323.
 The state follows the pure comparative negligence rule.